IDA-RE-things/Chrome-xp-api-adapter/README.md

 <hr>

-The library I have created, named `Chrome-xp-api-adapter.dll`.
+The library I have created, named `Chrome-xpapi-adapter.dll`.
 To use, it can be renamed to progwrp.dll for existing Chrome.exe/dll binary. (of above browsers)

 Сompiled DLL (in Releases section) is only ~20 kb vs 136 kb original.